Home of the Sewalot Site

 Values

 Values of the early tin-plate Little Betty, Straco sewing machines are rising fast so grab one if you can!
 Ebay has opened up a whole new world for collectors and whereas you may have had to search for months, if not years, now you can pick and choose at your leisure.
-Small toy sewing machines make a great talking point and a super display.
+Small toy sewing machines make a great talking point and a fabulous display on a shelf or lit display cabinet.

-Except for the very early tin-plate war models Little Betty sewing machines are still available at excellent prices and what a superb talking-point and display they make.
-Just don't try and sew curtains on them!.
+Except for the very early tin-plate war models Little Betty sewing machines are still available at excellent prices and what a superb display they make.
+Just don't try and sew curtains on them!

 The End